 \subsection{Preliminary Exploration}

 Prior works in computer vision have introduced the textual modality through prompt learning approaches~\cite{coop,clip}.
 However, such a straightforward incorporation of text prompts is not adequate for forensic analysis.
-To verify this, we froze the text encoder and employed straightforward prompts combined with \textit{real} and \textit{fake} labels to form the final prompts, \eg, \textit{``This is a real/fake person''}.
-The experimental results indicate no performance gains, suggesting the incapability of a straightforward incorporation for face forensics tasks (see Sec.~\ref{sec:Further-Analysis}).
+To verify this, we froze the text encoder and employed straightforward prompts combined with \textit{real} and \textit{fake} labels to form the final prompts, \eg, {\textit{``This is a real/fake person''}}.
+The experimental results indicate no performance gains, suggesting that a straightforward incorporation is ineffective for face forensics tasks (see Sec.~\ref{sec:Further-Analysis}).

 This highlights the necessity for a tailored design to incorporate textual modality.
-Upon analysis, we summarize two potential contributing points: \textit{(1) Design of prompts Learning.} Designing effective prompts for face forensics is non-trivial, as they should reflect forgery-specific information (\eg, subtle manipulation details) and straightforward prompts solely using classes \textit{real} and \textit{fake} are ineffective. \textit{(2) Design of incorporation.} Given that visual modality inherently contains richer forgery-related representations, it is more rational to treat textual modality as an auxiliary to visual modality.
-To fulfill the above points, we describe a forgery-aware prompt learning method with an updated task-specific learning scheme, which introduces more localized evidence to make better alignment between textual and visual embeddings.
+Upon analysis, we summarize two potential contributing points: \textit{(1) Design of {prompt} learning.} Designing effective prompts for face forensics is non-trivial, as they should reflect forgery-specific information (\eg, subtle manipulation details) and straightforward prompts that use only the labels \textit{real} and \textit{fake} are ineffective. \textit{(2) Design of incorporation.} Given that visual modality inherently contains richer forgery-related representations, it is more rational to treat textual modality as an auxiliary to visual modality.
+To fulfill the above points, we describe a forgery-aware prompt learning method with an updated task-specific learning scheme, which introduces more localized evidence to {achieve} better alignment between textual and visual embeddings.
 The overview of Forensics Adapter++ is illustrated in Fig.~\ref{fig:fa++-pipeline}.